 2. If the audit opinion remains qualified due to reasons linked to the completeness, accuracy and veracity of the accounts or if the audit opinion remains unreliable, the Commission shall inform the Member State on the amount chargeable to the Funds for the accounting year.

-3. Where the Member State agrees with this amount within one month, the Commission shall pay any additional amount due or proceed to a recovery in accordance with Article 100 within two months.
+3. Where the Member State agrees with the amount referred to in paragraph 2 within one month, the Commission shall pay within two months any additional amount due or proceed to a recovery in accordance with Article 100.

 4. Where the Member State does not agree with the amount referred to in paragraph 2, the Commission shall establish the amount chargeable to the Funds for the accounting year.
 Such an act shall not constitute a financial correction and shall not reduce support from the Funds to the programme.
-The Commission shall pay any additional amount due or proceed to a recovery in accordance with Article 100 within two months.
+The Commission shall pay within two months any additional amount due or proceed to a recovery in accordance with Article 100.

-5. With regard to the final accounting year, the Commission shall pay or recover the annual balance of the accounts for programmes supported by the EMFAF, the ERDF, the ESF+, the JTF and the Cohesion Fund no later than two months after the date of acceptance of the final performance report as referred to in Article 43.
+5. With regard to the final accounting year, the Commission shall pay or recover the annual balance of the accounts for programmes supported by the ERDF, the ESF+, the Cohesion Fund, the JTF and the EMFAF no later than two months after the date of acceptance of the final performance report as referred to in Article 43.

 CHAPTER III Financial corrections